Tib3rius/tib3rius.github.io/sqli.md

 This is an SQL injection cheatsheet with tried and true payloads / techniques that cover the 5 most popular database variants and their derivatives (MySQL, PostgreSQL, MSSQL/SQL Server, Oracle, SQLite).

+## Key

+Some payloads contain placeholders which need to be replaced with specific values before they can be used.
+Placeholders are denoted with &lt;&gt; and are uppercase, for example &lt;START&gt;.
+Replace the entire placeholder (including &lt;&gt;).

 ## Pronunciation Guide

 How to pronounce "SQL" correctly. &#x1F60F;